kieranelby/KingOfTheEtherThrone/README.md

 ### Web Front-End

-The web front-end is still a work in progress - in the mean-time, some options are ...
+The web front-end is still a work in progress - soon you should be able to view it as a "dapp" in a browser - but in the mean-time, some options are ...

 ### Adding the Contract in the Mist Wallet

-If you're using the Mist Ethereum Wallet - e.g. from [https://github.com/ethereum/mist/releases] - go to Contracts -> Add Contract, then fill in the Contract Details above.
-After you've added the Contract, if you click "Show Contract Information", you should be able to see the Current Claim Price on the left (in Wei!) and a 'claimThrone' function to execute on the right (don't forget to include the payment when executing the function).
+If you're using the (still experimental!)
+Mist Ethereum Wallet - e.g. from [https://github.com/ethereum/mist/releases] - go to Contracts -> Add Contract, then fill in the Contract Details above.
+Yes, you do need to copy and paste that big long bit of JSON.

+After you've added the Contract, if you click "Show Contract Information", you should be able to see the Current Claim Price on the left and a 'claimThrone' function you can select and execute on the right.

+Don't forget to include the payment when executing the claimThrone function.
+The Current Claim Price is shown in Wei, so you might need a little conversion.

 This works in version 0.3.8 of the wallet client, anyway ...

 ### Manual Payment